ItsCoding/DSAUtilities/Readme.md

 #### How to start:
 To run DSAUtilities you need NPM wich comes with Node.js

-Just run the following code in your beloved terminal:
+Just run the following code in the project folder:

  `npm install && nmp start`